A multi-modal approach for identifying schizophrenia using cross-modal attention: Experiments and Results

 \subsection{Error analysis}

 We investigated the misclassifications made by the uni-modal models to find out what was causing those models to misclassify certain sessions.
-Here we present the results specifically based on the text modality where most of the schizophrenia subjects were correctly classified.
+Here we present the results specifically based on the text modality where more misclassifications were done when compared to other uni-modal models.
 To understand these misclassifications, we calculated coherence scores based on the Latent Dirichlet Allocation (LDA) \cite{blei2003latent,syed2017full} model for all of the text transcripts.
 In this analysis, it was noted that all the healthy controls' sessions that were misclassified as schizophrenia subjects had lower coherence scores than the average coherence score corresponding to healthy controls.
 Table \ref{tab:coherence} provides a summary of these coherence scores.

 All the sessions misclassified by the best-performing audio model were also misclassified by the video model which suggests that both the modalities lacked the necessary information to make an accurate decision.
-Future work will be done to understand in detail why certain sessions got misclassified by both modalities so that further improvements can be made in the respective models.
+Future work will be done to understand in detail why certain sessions were misclassified by both these modalities so that further improvements can be made in the respective models.